Fight Traffic Ticket in MissouriPage OverviewSUMMARY: How to Fight a Missouri Traffic Ticket

-- Fine Collection Center
+Fine Collection Center

-- P.O.
+P.O.
 Box 104540

-- Jefferson City, MO 65110
+Jefferson City, MO 65110

-Or, fax both the Not Guilty Plea form and your ticket to the FCC by dialing (573) 522-8504.
+You can also fax both the Not Guilty Plea form and your ticket to the FCC at (573) 522-8504.

 If you can't afford legal counsel, you'll need to prepare your own defense.
-Depending on the circumstances behind the violation, this may include interviewing witnesses and obtaining a copy of your driving record.
+Depending on the circumstances behind the violation, this may include interviewing witnesses and obtaining a copy of your Missouri driving record.

 After hearing your case, the judge will issue a verdict.
-If found guilty, you will be informed on how to proceed with paying fines and court fees.
+If found "guilty," you will be informed on how to proceed with paying fines and court fees.